 - How long after drinking can you detect alcohol with an alcohol tester?

-It depends on how much the person had to drink, and how long ago they drank.
+The EtG with detect 40-80 hours.
+With the conventional test, it depends on how much the person had to drink, and how long ago they drank.
 Our bodies eliminate alcohol at the constant rate of about one drink an hour.
 (More precisely, our bodies lower our alcohol level by .015% BAC per hour.)
 If a person's intoxication level is about .02%, about one hour later their alcohol level would be zero.
 On the other hand, if a person had an alcohol level of .20%, twice the legal limit for drunk driving in most states, it would take over 13 hours for their alcohol level to reach zero after they stopped drinking.
 Once the alcohol level is zero, no alcohol test can detect the alcohol.
 There is a very helpful chart in the "parents info center" section of this website.

 - How long after smoking can a nicotine test detect tobacco use?